bitwes/GodotEditorHandles/ideas.md

 ## Two resources?
 If there was a resource to hold the list of nodes to be updated, and another resource to hold the properties then that might do something?
-I lost faith in this idea as I was typing it.
+The list resource would not be "local to scene" (possibly enforced by code).
+This way you could change the list resource and it will propigate, but the actual props would not.
+We could probably look for one of these on the parent object in `make_editor_rect` to auto detect.
+If not, then you'd have to set it with code probably.

 ## Versioning